Merith-TK/packwiz-wrapper/readme.md

   - `pw -d <PackDir>` will set the pack directory to `<PackDir>`
   - In batchmode this points to where folders containg pack.toml's are rather than the current folder

-# how to install

-Make sure you have golang installed (https://golang.org/doc/install), and then run

-- `go install github.com/Merith-TK/packwiz-wrapper/cmd/pw@main`